State transformations within entanglement classes containing permutation-symmetric states: Abstract

 \section{Abstract}

 The study of state transformations under local operations and classical communication (LOCC) plays a crucial role in entanglement theory.
-While this has been long ago characterized for pure bipartite states, the situation is drastically different for systems of more parties: generic pure qudit--states cannot be obtained from nor transformed to any state, which contains a different amount of entanglement.
+While this has been long ago characterized for pure bipartite states, the situation is drastically different for systems of more parties: generic pure qudit states cannot be obtained from nor transformed to any state (i.e., they are isolated), which contains a different amount of entanglement.
 We consider here the question of LOCC convertibility for permutation-symmetric pure states of an arbitrary number of parties and local dimension, a class of clear interest both for physical and mathematical reasons and for which the aforementioned result does not apply given that it is a zero-measure subset in the state space.
-While it turns out that this situation persists for generic $n$-qubit symmetric states, we consider particular families for which we can determine that on the contrary they are endorsed with a rich local stabilizer, a necessary requirement for LOCC convertibility to be possible.
+While it turns out that generic $n$-qubit symmetric states are also isolated, we consider particular families for which we can determine to be, on the contrary, endowed with a rich local stabilizer, a necessary requirement for LOCC convertibility to be possible.
 This allows us to identify classes in which LOCC transformations among permutation-symmetric states are possible.
 Notwithstanding, we provide several results that indicate severe obstructions to LOCC convertibility in general even within these highly symmetrical classes.
-The only classes found for which every state can be converted to a more weakly entangled state are the $n$-qubit GHZ and W classes.
-In the course of the study of LOCC transformations we also characterize the local symmetries of symmetric states.
+In the course of the study of LOCC transformations, we also characterize the local symmetries of symmetric states.